Car insurance

 • can be an easy target for theft

 You must get the right type of insurance for your car, even if it means paying more.
-Speak to a broker or insurer if you’re unsure what kind you need.
+If you’re unsure what kind you need, speak to a broker or insurer.

 Do you need to be an owner’s club member to get classic car cover?